Muon $g-2$, dark matter, and neutrino mass explanations in a modular $A_4$ symmetry: Model setup

 In case of $\tau=\omega$, we find that $Y^{(4)}_1(\omega) = 0$ in Ref.~\cite{Ishiguro:2020tmo}.
 This point is practically very interesting because it is invariant under $ST$ transformation $\tau\rightarrow -1/(1+\tau)$.
 Therefore, we have a remnant $Z_3$ symmetry where the generators are $\{I,ST,(ST)^2\}$ at this point.

 And we can neglect $\mu_0$ in the Higgs potential at the first order approximation.
-This implies that $\eta$ and $\chi$ do not mix in the mass matrix~\footnote{If the mixing term is large enough, we might be able to explain electron $g-2$ sizably.
-However, this topic is beyond our scope in this paper}.
-In our convenience, we write the other representative values at $\tau=\omega$:
+This implies that $\eta$ and $\chi$ do not mix in the mass matrix~\footnote{If the mixing term is large enough, we might be able to explain electron $g-2$ sizeably.
+However, this topic is beyond our scope in this paper}. {At} our convenience, we write the other representative values at $\tau=\omega$:

 where $Y_0(\omega)\approx 0.9486$.
 More details on the modular symmetry and multiplication rules of the $A_4$ symmetry can be found in Appendix.\\ In case of $\tau=i$, we find that $Y^{(6)}_1(i) = 0$ in Ref.~\cite{Ishiguro:2020tmo}.
 This point is also interesting because it is invariant under $S$ transformation $\tau\rightarrow-1/\tau$.
 Therefore, we have a remnant $Z_2$ symmetry where the generators are $\{I,S\}$ at this point.
-Since $\lambda_0 = 0$ at the first order approximation, we need small deviation from this point.
-Otherwise, the neutrino mass matrix is identically zero due to $m_\nu$.
-In later, we can find that the matrix is proportional to $\lambda_0$.
+Since $\lambda_0 = 0$ at the first order approximation, we need a small deviation from this point.
+Otherwise, the neutrino mass matrix is identically zero due to $m_\nu$. {Later}, we can find that the matrix is proportional to $\lambda_0$.
 For simplicity, we write the other representative values at $\tau=i$: